Ethiopia country profile

 LEADERS

-Prime minister: Hailemariam Desalegn
+Prime minister: Abiy Ahmed

-Hailemariam Desalegn was sworn in as prime minister of Ethiopia in September 2012, ending a period of uncertainty following the death of long-term leader Meles Zenawi.
+Abiy Ahmed was chosen to lead the ruling Ethiopian People Revolutionary Democratic Front coalition after the unexpected resignation of Prime Minister Hailemariam Desalegn in 2018.

-A Protestant Christian from the small Welayta ethnic group in southern Ethiopia, Mr Hailemariam leads the ruling coalition Ethiopian People Revolutionary Democratic Front (EPRDF).
+The new leader pledged to try to end longstanding tensions with neighbouring Eritrea, and within months the two countries declared that the state of war between them was over.

 MEDIA

-Radio is the medium of choice, reaching rural areas where most Ethiopians live.
+The change of government in 2018 looked set to usher in a new era for the media, which for many years had operated in one of the region's most restrictive environments.

-The state controls most broadcasting outlets, including the sole national TV network, but there is a handful of private radio stations.
+The state controls most broadcasting outlets, including national broadcasters ETV and Radio Ethiopia.

-The number of privately-owned newspapers has grown; it offers quite different reporting to state-owned newspapers and routinely criticises the government.
+Internet and mobile services have been restricted during periods of social unrest.

 TIMELINE